-Definition: Draping is the technique of uncovering only the part of the body that is being worked on while you're getting a massage.
+Draping is the technique of uncovering only the part of the body that is being worked on during a massage.
 Draping allows you to be totally nude underneath a sheet or towel and feel safe, warm, and unexposed.
 It also gives the massage therapist the freedom to massage all parts of the body without being encumbered by clothing.

-A sign of an experienced massage therapist is that they handle draping in a quick, deft way that makes you feel safe and comfortable.
-In fact you may not even notice it because they handle everything and let you know if you need to do anything, like turn over.
+A sign of an experienced massage therapist is that he or she handles draping in a quick, deft way that makes you feel safe and comfortable.
+In fact, you may not even notice it because they handle everything and let you know if you need to do anything, like turn over.
 The therapist will give you precise instructions, so you know what is happening and what is expected of you.

 When finished, the therapist will cover your back up, then uncover one leg at a time.
 The therapist does a quick tuck of the sheet or towel under the opposite thigh, while positioning the cover to expose as much leg as possible.
 This way they have full access to the muscles on the back of your leg without the sheet coming loose or your private parts being exposed.

 A private practitioner with whom you have an ongoing therapeutic relationship might expose the buttocks as part of the draping on the leg.
 However, in a spa setting the therapist doesn't usually expose your buttocks.
 If they need work the therapist might work through the sheet.

 Watch Now: What Happens During a Swedish Massage?